Camila Mendes & Amanda Crew Wrote An Open Letter About Body Neutrality

 Actors Camila Mendes and Amanda Crew have been open about their struggles with eating disorders in the entertainment industry.
-They've penned an open letter in collaboration with Kristina Saffran, cofounder and CEO of Project HEAL, a nonprofit that provides treatment and recovery support for people with eating disorders.
+In honor of International Women's Day, they've penned an open letter in collaboration with Kristina Saffran, cofounder and CEO of Project HEAL, a nonprofit that provides treatment and recovery support for people with eating disorders.
 Read their words below.

 It’s a good time to be a woman in America.
 We’ve outpaced our male counterparts in graduating from college, the #MeToo movement is demanding an end to harassment and violence, we’re running for office in record numbers, and we’re beginning to demand equal partnerships at home as well.
 The women’s empowerment movement is in full swing, and women are finally demanding full equality.